kondratyevd/UfHMuMuCode/README.rst

 Notes
 -----

+- Not sure if trigger or gen-particle matching works
+- Probably should validate that jet selection and cross-cleaning with muons works
 - Remember to check that one of the muons passes the trigger.
 That may be the only trigger check.
 - JEC uncertainty commented out.
 Couldn't get the appropriate data out of DB (remember delete statement when you put it back in)